5336808 Poems Read Home Login

 Henry was not with Angel at that time.

-In a thunder storm I lost 7 birds.
+In a thunderstorm, I lost 7 birds.

-Storm triggered bad bacteria
+Storm-triggered bad bacteria

-to take over their bodies and
+took over their bodies and

 within one hour 7 birds died.